keycloak/keycloak-community/design/keycloak.x/configuration.md

 kc.[sh|bat] --help
 ```

-Users should always prefer to configure the server using the `config` command before starting the server.
+Users should always prefer to configure the server using the `build` command before starting the server.
 The reason being that they
 should expect a faster startup time and lower memory footprint due to optimizations performed during this step.

 ### Property Replacement